NASA Logo Jet Propulsion Laboratory California Institute of Technology View the NASA Portal

 • European Meteorological Satellite Organization (EUMETSAT)

-OSTM/Jason-2 is scheduled to be launched in June 2008.
+OSTM/Jason-2 was launched in June 2008.

 This satellite altimetry mission provides sea surface height data for observing ocean circulation, climate change, sea-level rise, and other dynamic ocean processes.
 OSTM/Jason-2 is a follow-on to the TOPEX/Poseidon and Jason-1 missions which have been instrumental in meeting both research and operational needs for ocean modeling, forecasting El Nino/La Nina and other climate events, hurricane intensity prediction, and many practical applications.